qberg/fametn/README.md

 - [] Use react-use for height in regional officials tab.
 - [] Filter based on alphabets
 - [] Add FAQ Accordion

+- [] Improve Energy efficiency table (also in gen)
+- [] Improve templates for blogs,schemes and resources